MuhammadRukon/MuhammadRukon/README.md

 Some of the functionality and feature of this website are:

-**User Roles and Dashboards:**

-- Admin with full access.
-- Donors for blood donation.
-- Volunteers for managing requests.
-- Individual Dashboards.

 **User Authentication:**

 - Registration with essential details.
 - Login with email and password.

-**Donor Dashboard:**
+**Donor Role & Dashboard:**

+- Donate blood.
-- Displays recent donation requests.
+- Check recent donation requests.
-- Allows creation and management of own requests.
+- Create and management of own requests.

-**Admin Dashboard:**
+**Admin role & Dashboard:**

-- Displays statistics and welcome section.
-- Manages users, donation requests, and content.
+- Full access including checking statistics, manage users, donation requests, and content.

-**Volunteer Dashboard:**
+**Volunteer Role & Dashboard:**

+- Managing requests.
-- Similar to Admin but limited functionalities.
+- Similar to Admin but limited access.

 **Public Pages:**